STUDY JAPANESE ONLINE WITH NATIVES HERE

 • Because I find it interesting;

-• Because Japanese women are beautiful;
+• Why are Japanese women beautiful?

 • because i have one japanese girlfriend;